Moddable-OpenSource/moddable/documentation/devices/m5paper.md

 	```

 	The [examples readme](../../examples) contains additional information about other commonly used `mcconfig` arguments for screen rotation, Wi-Fi configuration, and more.

+	Use the platform `-p simulator/m5paper` with `mcconfig` to build for the M5Paper simulator.

 <a id="troubleshooting"></a>
 ## Troubleshooting